 10. Go back in time at the Museum of Island Life

-This crofting museum stands on a hill at the very north tip of the Trotternish peninsula, an area quickly recognisable by the rugged ridges of the Quiraing and the Old Man of Storr.
+This crofting museum (currently closed) stands on a hill at the very north tip of the Trotternish peninsula, an area quickly recognisable by the rugged ridges of the Quiraing and the Old Man of Storr.
 Take the time to pop into the museum to get a real insight into local farming life on Skye.
 You’ll feel like you’ve been transported back in time to a Highland village, with seven thatched-roof cottages filled with old tools and memorabilia from 100 years ago.
 In the cemetery, see if you can find two famous graves – Flora Macdonald, the woman who helped Bonnie Prince Charlie escape after the Battle of Culloden, and Alexander McQueen, the fashion designer who drew on his Skye heritage in several of his collections.

-Visit the Museum of Island Life.
+Discover the Museum of Island Life.

 11. Admire the local art scene